EddieAbbondanzio/eddieabbondanz.io/content/post/honda/b-series-bolts/index.md

 If you're running a billet aluminum mount and removed the studs:

-- (3) m12x1.25x35mm flange bolts
+- (3) m12x1.25x35mm flange bolts**

-The billet aluminum mounts are thicker and require longer bolts to compensate.
+**Billet aluminum mounts are thicker and require longer than stock bolts to compensate.

 ### Clutch Slave Cylinder